 A Foot-and-Mouth Disease (FMD) vaccine bank is needed to quickly contain and eradicate an outbreak and prevent catastrophic financial losses for the agriculture economy.
 U.S. pork fought hard to secure vaccine funds to protect animal well-being and farmers’ livelihood from the very real FMD threat facing the industry today.
 The 2018 Farm Bill directed the USDA Secretary to “prioritize the acquisition and maintenance of sufficient quantities of FMD vaccine.”
-USDA must utilize the funds provided by Congress to carry out its intent to help safeguard rural economies and the livestock sector.
+NPPC looks forward to working with USDA to implement the vaccine bank, which will help safeguard rural economies.

 - An FMD outbreak would immediately close all export markets to U.S. meat; for the U.S. pork industry exports are more than 25% of total production.